ampproject/amphtml/extensions/amp-story/amp-story.md

 You can configure animations by specifying a set of [animation attributes](#animation-attributes) on the element; no additional AMP extensions or configuration is needed.

+{% call callout('Note', type='note') %}
+Animations can help make your Web Story more visually exciting and engaging, but use them sparingly.
+Some users may find long, continuous animations distracting.
+Other users may have motion sensitivity and be adversely affected by excessive use of motion and parallax effects.
+{% endcall %}

 ### Animation effects

 The following animation effects are available as presets for AMP stories: